 While feeding birds can be a year-round joy, many hummingbirds are migratory.
-It isn't necessary to offer nectar when the birds aren't around.
-The seasonal habits of hummingbirds vary depending on the region, climate, and migration.
+It isn't necessary to offer nectar when the birds aren't present.
+When considering the seasonal habits of hummingbirds, you will have to consider your region, its climate, and migratory patterns.

 Some southern and coastal regions of the United States and Mexico, as well as much of the Caribbean and South America, are home to hungry hummingbirds year-round.
-In those areas, anytime is a good time to put out nectar feeders.
-In other regions, the best time to put out hummingbird feeders depends on the time of year and local hummingbird population and migratory patterns of specific species.
+In other regions, the best time to put out hummingbird feeders depends on the local hummingbird population and migratory patterns of specific species.

 Climate and Temperature

 Mild climates and warmer areas are attractive to hummingbirds in early spring.
 In those areas, it is best to start feeding hummingbirds earlier, so they always have a good nectar source to visit.
-In areas with cooler temperatures and later springs, bring out the feeders when it starts to warm up.
+In areas with cooler temperatures and later springs, only bring out the feeders when it starts to warm up.

-Learning when hummingbirds migrate (differs between 300 species) is a great way to decide when to put out hummingbird feeders.
+Learning when hummingbirds migrate (which differs between 300 species) is a great way to decide when to put out hummingbird feeders.
 Sunlight is the most essential factor that determines the timing of hummingbird migration.
 As the light levels change seasonally, hummingbirds purposefully eat more, increasing their weight by 25 to 40 percent.
 Their weight gain gets them ready for flying long distances.

 If the birds are on the move, they will need good nectar sources for refueling and will readily visit clean, fresh feeders along the way.
-For early migrants, the presence of a reliable feeder can make the difference for a successful migration when flowers aren't yet in full bloom or not having enough food to complete the migration.
+For early migrants, the presence of a reliable feeder can make the difference for a successful migration when flowers aren't yet in full bloom.

 While the exact dates to put out hummingbird feeders can vary, these birds do tend to be reliable in their migration patterns and when they start visiting feeders.